Frequently Asked Questions

 What is a millage rate?

-The tax rate, or millage rate, is set annually by the Macon County Commissioners and the Baldwin County Board of Education.
+The tax rate, or millage rate, is set annually by the Macon County Commissioners and the Macon County Board of Education.
 A tax rate of one mill represents a tax liability of one dollar per $1,000 of assessed value.
 Each governing authority estimates their total revenue from other sources.
 This figure is subtracted from their overall budgetary needs, and then a millage rate is set that will generate the necessary revenues to fulfill budgetary requirements.

 How is my tax bill calculated?

 Once the property owner and the Board of Assessors have come to terms with an appropriate value, this value is provided to the Tax Commissioner for tax bill calculation.
-To calculate a tax bill, you must first deduct any exemptions that many apply from the assessed value; thus generating a net assessed (taxable) value.
+To calculate a tax bill, you must first deduct any exemptions that may apply from the assessed value; thus generating a net assessed (taxable) value.
 Next you multiply the net assessed value by the millage rate.